alanng10/class-lang/Info/a.md

 # Class

-Class is a general purpose programming language.
+Class is an all purpose programming language.
 Class is used to create modules.
 Class consists of compiler modules, system modules, documentation, source code.
 Class is open source.